The NGO Liaison Unit at UNOG facilitates the participation of NGOs in consultative status with the United Nations Economic and Social Council (ECOSOC)

-Requests for accreditation of NGO representatives to sessions of the Human Rights Council and relevant mechanisms, such as the Universal Periodic Review Working Group, should be addressed to the Office of the High Commissioner for Human Rights (OHCHR), which processes accreditation to these sessions via UNOG’s new online accreditation and registration system called Indico.
+Requests for temporary accreditation of NGO representatives to sessions of the Human Rights Council and relevant mechanisms, such as the Universal Periodic Review Working Group, should be addressed to the Office of the High Commissioner for Human Rights (OHCHR), which processes accreditation to these sessions via UNOG’s online accreditation and registration system Indico.

 Before requesting such accreditation, NGOs should finalize their annual accreditation at UNOG as outlined above.

 Requests to replace the NGO President in the course of the year should be addressed to the NGO Branch in DESA, New York, by filling an online form

 and uploading a letter bearing the letterhead of the NGO, signed by the outgoing President designated before the United Nations.